NoviBuilder/novi-plugin-campaign-monitor/README.md

 If your website doesn't contain RD Campaign Monitor follow the instructions below to install it.

 ### Include RD Campaign Monitor files to Website
-Copy the "assets/rd-campaign-monitor.css" to website's CSS folders respectively and include this files to your website.
+Copy the "assets/campaign-monitor.css" and "assets/campaign-monitor.js" to website's CSS and JS folders respectively and include this files to your website.

 ### Add RD Campaign Monitor HTML Layout
 Add basic HTML markup: